GeospatialResearch/Digital-Twins/README.md

 2. To avoid delays in fetching the same data from the API when required again and again to run the models.
 3. To store the data only for the Area of Interest.

-The digitaltwin repository is designed to store APIs and local copy of data for the required Area of Interest provided by LINZ, ECAN, Stats NZ, KiwiRail, and LRIS in PostgreSQL.
+The digitaltwin repository is designed to store APIs and local copy of data for the required Area of Interest provided by LINZ, ECAN, Stats NZ, KiwiRail, LRIS, opentopography, and NIWA in PostgreSQL.

+## Vector Database
-To store apis in the database,
+To store apis of the vector in the database,
 The following inputs are required:

 1. Name of the dataset e.g. 104400-lcdb-v50-land-cover, 101292-nz-building-outlines. **Note:** make sure the names are unique.